gbv/jskos-tools/README.md

 Concept labels are included only if configuration field `language` is set.
 The order of CSV fields is fromNotation, (fromLabel,) toNotation, (toLabel,) mappingType.

 #### conceptsOfMapping
 Returns an array of concepts contained in a mapping. `side` can either be `from` or `to`.
-If `side` is left out, concepts from both sides will be returned.
+If `side` is left out, concepts from both sides will be returned. `null` values will be omitted.

 ```js
 jskos.conceptsOfMapping(mapping)